 There are, of course, exceptions to this rule, but nobody likes to look at images on social media that are hard to make out.

-That doesn’t mean that your organic photos can be low quality.
+That doesn’t mean that your organic photos can be of low quality.

 If you want some inspiration in terms of what Instagram photos work well on the social media platform, follow some of your competitors on Instagram (we’ll discuss this more later).

-You might also want to take a look at some of the Instagram accounts you’re following at the moment, and question what it is about their images that keeps you engaged.
+You might also want to take a look at some of the Instagram accounts you’re following at the moment and question what it is about their images that keep you engaged.
 Make a note of these aspects, and bear them in mind for your own social media marketing strategy.